spring-io/dataflow.spring.io/content/documentation/pages/9-applications/1-pre-packaged-applications.md

 * Docker: https://dataflow.spring.io/rabbitmq-docker-latest (Docker)
 * Maven: https://dataflow.spring.io/rabbitmq-maven-latest (Maven)

-For tasks, you can use the following URL:
+For tasks, you can use the following URLs:

 - Docker: https://dataflow.spring.io/task-docker-latest
 - Maven: https://dataflow.spring.io/task-maven-latest

-Using the Data Flow UI, these links are included for pre-fill:
+When you use the Data Flow UI, the links shown in the following image are included for pre-fill:

 ![Bulk register applications](images/bulk-registration.png)